remind101/empire/docs/configuration.md

 Logs are disabled
 ```

-To activate log streaming on Empire, you need to set the `EMPIRE_LOG_STREAMER`
+To activate log streaming on Empire, you need to set the `EMPIRE_LOGS_STREAMER`
 environment variable on your Empire instance(s).
 Right now the only value supported
 is `kinesis`, but we hope to support more in the future.